Skip to content

 Migration Flow

-1. Add [build-system] - Start with setuptools if you're not sure: requires = ["setuptools>=61", "wheel"].
+1. Add [build-system].
+If you're not sure which backend to use, start with requires = ["setuptools>=61", "wheel"].

-3. Convert dev dependencies - Put them in [project.optional-dependencies].dev.
+3. Convert dev dependencies.
+Put them in [project.optional-dependencies].dev.

-4. Configure tools - Add [tool.*] sections for Black, pytest, mypy, etc.
+4. Configure tools.
+Add [tool.*] sections for Black, pytest, mypy, etc.

 [project.scripts]